Mandarin Oriental Conservatorium, Amsterdam

 Extra Notable Features

-The in-house Van Baerle shopping gallery at the Conservatorium features a hair salon and luxury stores that sell an eclectic mix of products, ranging from jewellery and designer clothing to cosmetics and cigars.
+The in-house Van Baerle shopping gallery at Mandarin Oriental Conservatorium, Amsterdam features a hair salon and luxury stores that sell an eclectic mix of products, ranging from jewellery and designer clothing to cosmetics and cigars.
 The hotel is also well placed to reach the boutiques and stores in the fashion district of P.C.
 Hooftstraat and beyond that.
 While this is the historic cultural district of Amsterdam, a wide range of restaurants, bars and clubs are all within walking distance.

 Hotel & Restaurants Awards